wandb/data-flywheel-nvidia/README.md

 2. **Prepare your traffic**
    - **Instrument production applications**: Every distinct LLM call (agent node, route, tool, etc.) must emit a stable `workload_id`.
 Optionally include a free-form description string—ignored by inference but useful for future workload classification.
-   - **Export or connect your logs**: If you're already logging prompt/response pairs, write a small connector (or use an existing one) to push them into Elasticsearch or directly into the Flywheel API.
+   - **Export or connect your logs**: If you're already logging prompt/response pairs, write a small connector (or use an existing one) to push them into Weights & Biases Weave or directly into the Flywheel API.

 3. **Choose how to run the Flywheel**
    - **Always-on service**: Keep the stack running in a shared k8s/VM environment so new traffic is evaluated continuously.
    - **Ad-hoc run**: Spin it up locally on a workstation with a few GPUs, load a slice of traffic, kick off a job, and shut everything down when the results are in.

 4. **Kick off a run**
-   - Load or stream the tagged traffic into Elasticsearch to launch a job.
+   - Load or stream the tagged traffic into Weights & Biases Weave to launch a job.
 The system will spin up the necessary NIMs, schedule evaluations and fine-tunes, and track everything automatically.

 5. **Interpret the results**
    - The response is grouped by NIM.
 For each NIM the Flywheel currently runs three experiment types: